-- (c) Determining the validity and effect of a foreign "adoption."
-The law of the country of adoption determines the validity of the adoption.
-See Matter of T-, 6 I&N Dec.
-634 (1955).
-Generally speaking, you should accept the adoption decree at face value.
-You may properly question the validity of the adoption; however, if there is credible and probative evidence that: - The adoption was flawed in its execution, such as when the court (or other official body) granting the adoption appears to have lacked jurisdiction over the adoption, or when the prior parents did not consent to the adoption or were not given proper notice of the termination of parental rights, or - The adoption was granted due to official corruption or the use of fraud or material misrepresentation.
+You may properly question the validity of the adoption; moreover, if there is credible and probative evidence that:

+- The adoption was flawed in its execution, such as when the court (or other official body) granting the adoption appears to have lacked jurisdiction over the adoption, or when the prior parents did not consent to the adoption or were not given proper notice of the termination of parental rights; or - The adoption was granted due to official corruption or the use of fraud or material misrepresentation.

-Not recognizing an adoption in one of these situations is consistent with legal principles generally observed by courts in the United States with respect to foreign country judgments.
-See Restatement (Third) Foreign Relations Law of the United States §§ 482(2)(a), (b) and (c).
+Not recognizing an adoption in one of these situations may be consistent with legal principles generally observed by courts in the United States with respect to foreign country judgments.
+See Restatement (Third) Foreign Relations Law of the United States sections 482(2)(a), (b) and (c).
 If there is credible and probative evidence that the adoption may be invalid for one of these reasons, the burden will fall on the petitioner to establish that the adoption is still valid under the foreign law.